cds-snc/digital-canada-ca/content/en/blog/posts/a-faster-way-to-create-privacy-and-consent-notices-in-government.md

 layout: blog
 title: 'A faster way to create privacy and consent notices in government'
 description: >-
   To make better government services, we need to research with users a little and often.
 Which means we need to create a lot of privacy and consent notices.
 To help with that, we made a tool that generates quick and compliant notices for researchers in the Government of Canada.
 author: 'Stevie-Ray Talbot, Product Management and Policy'
 date: '2021-06-30T14:00:00.000Z'
 image: https://de2an9clyit2x.cloudfront.net/en_banner_consent_generator_ecbab1db1c.jpeg
-image-alt: A Government of Canada website called “Make a form for intercept recruitment and testing”, displayed on a laptop screen and mobile phone.
+image-alt: A Government of Canada website called “Make a form for intercept recruitment and testing,” displayed on a laptop screen and mobile phone.
 thumb: https://de2an9clyit2x.cloudfront.net/small_en_banner_consent_generator_ecbab1db1c.jpeg
 translationKey: blog-consent-generator
 ---